suraj-kumal/Art-Connect/README.md

 # ArtConnect

-A platform for artists and art explorers
+A platform for Artists and enthusiastic Art Lovers